APSIMInitiative/ApsimX/Docs/content/User_tutorials/ModuleOne/ModuleOneTutorial.md

 	![Open example menu bar option](/images/ModuleOneImages/step1.png)

 	Because all simulations generally share the same base components, we do not recommend starting from scratch.
 The best method is to choose the simulation closest to the one you want to build then modify it.
 For the purpose of this exercise we will use the Continuous Wheat simulation.
-Click ‘Wheat.apsim’ then click Open.
+Click ‘Wheat.apsimx’ then click Open.

-2. Select "Wheat.apsim".
+2. Select "Wheat.apsimx".

 	![Open wheat.apsim](/images/ModuleOneImages/step2.png)